Theta-Limited/OpenAthenaAndroid/README.md

 ## Calibrate your drone's compass sensor 🧭 and take photos :

 It is _**strongly suggested**_ that you should [calibrate the drone's compass sensor for the local environment](https://phantompilots.com/threads/compass-calibration-a-complete-primer.32829/) before taking photos to be used with OpenAthena.
 Consult your drone's operation manual for this procedure.
-The image metadata from an un-calibrated drone can be many degrees off from the correct heading.
-This can result in dramatic Target-resolution inaccuracies. _**Always**_ verify a target match location from OpenAthena before use!
+The image metadata from an un-calibrated drone can be several degrees off from the correct heading.
+This can result in dramatic target-resolution inaccuracies if the sensor is not calibrated. _**Always**_ verify a target match location from OpenAthena before use!

 E.x.: